asciidisco/web-conferences-2018/README.md

 > A JSON-API for this list is available: See [API Doc](./API.md)

+> If you´re interested in CFPs, you can use the [cfp magick](https://github.com/asciidisco/cfp-magick) CLI app to display them

 ## January

 | Event | Location | Date | Topic | CFP | CoC |